shreyayyyansh/wifi-app-controlled-car/README.md

 There are 2 ways to control the car:
 1. Controlling through an Android phone:

- Install the .apk file on your phone.
+(i) Install the .apk file on your phone.

- Now connect your phone to car's wifi network.
+(ii) Now connect your phone to car's wifi network.

- Open the app and you're good to go.
+(iii) Open the app and you're good to go.

 2. Controlling through your laptop:

- Connect your laptop to car's wifi network.
+(i) Connect your laptop to car's wifi network.

- Go to https://192.168.4.1/ on any web browser of your choice.
+(ii) Go to https://192.168.4.1/ on any web browser of your choice.

 Enjoy!